 People saw me hitting with others & just asked if I was accepting students.
 I encourage others to play better so alot of folks liked that.

 All levels of fitness have gotten into Tai Chi.
 So it does not matter how fit you are, As long as your mind is active and can follow concepts, you will be able to learn Tai Chi.
+I have had people tell me they took Tai Chi & in reality, did not learn anything, so I have truly had beginners who knew some forms but did not learn the internals of chi qong, push hands, self defense applications.

 Look for someone who understands you, your game, what do you want to improve on.
 Make sure your personalities are in sync.
 Are you willing to do the work to improve.
 Having a lesson once a week without putting in the homework to improve physically, mentally, and game wise, you will not get better.